lino-levan/astral/README.md

 <img src="./docs/static/icon.png" height="200" width="200" align="right"/>

-Astral is a high-level puppeteer/playwright-like library that allows for control over a web browser for automation and testing.
+Astral is a high-level puppeteer/playwright-like library that allows for control over a web browser (primarily for automation and testing).
 It is written from scratch with Deno in mind.

 ## Documentation